lukasz-bromirski/clus-evpn/README.md

         - bridged-topology - VXLAN Layer-2 topology

 The following additional packages are required:
-- Cisco NX-OS NED - ncs-4.6.1-cisco-nx-5.2.tar.gz
+- Cisco NX-OS NED - ncs-5.7.3-cisco-nx-5.22.13.tar.gz
-- Cisco resource-manager - ncs-4.6-resource-manager-3.3.0.tar.gz
+- Cisco resource-manager - ncs-5.7.4-resource-manager-3.5.7.tar.gz

-Run the following commands after a new install (or after a make clean):
+Run the following commands after a new install (or after a make clean) *in the active ncs directory*:

     $ make all                              -- initialize netsim devices and ncs cdb
     $ make start                            -- start netsim testbed and ncs